didrichsen/PGR209_Backend_Prog_Exam/README.md

 "deletedObjects": [{} // List of order line objects that's been deleted] }

+TopCustomerResponseObject is used when returning an array of x number of customers ordered by highest total order value

+{
+"id": 2,
+"name": "Kelle Walsh",
+"totalOrderValue": 30323
+},

 ## Endpoints documentation

 All endpoints expect Json Request Body and all endpoints return Json objects.